 As a copy that leaves the original untouched

-By creating a local copy of utag.data, you can customize the values needed for each tag without affecting the original data object.
+By creating a local copy of utag.data, the values needed for each tag are customizable without affecting the original data object.

 To reference a variable in the b object directly in a tag template or extension, you must consider the type of variable you’re trying to reference; the syntax differs slightly.